godot-go/godot-go/README.md

     go run mage.go test

 Compiling can take more than *10 minutes* because of the use of cgo.
 Please be patient.
+Once it finishes, the tests will run and also start the demo app afterwards.

 ## Releasing